 You may want to learn more about the GPL License and look at the GPL FAQ.
 As well as respecting the GPL license, you must also reuse the word Matomo with care.
 Please see the Matomo Trademark page for more details about how to reuse the name Matomo in your modified version of Matomo.
 Finally, if you modify Matomo and add new features or fix existing bugs, please submit your improvements back to the Matomo team: together we will build the best Free/Libre open analytics platform!

 Does Matomo work on high traffic websites?
 What is the performance like with millions of pages views per month?

 Matomo (Piwik) can scale to millions of page views per month and/or to thousands of registered websites.
 If you have a few hundreds visits/page views per day, Matomo should work fine “out of the box”.
 If you have thousands of page views per day or more, click here to view the High Traffic Matomo Guide: Scale & Optimize – or sign up to a 30 day free trial of Matomo Cloud (formerly Piwik Cloud) and get the experts to manage all the technicalities for you!

-Matomo (Piwik) allows to upload your custom logo, which will be displayed everywhere the normal Matomo logo displays:
+Matomo (Piwik) allows to upload your custom logo and/or favicon which will be displayed everywhere the normal Matomo logo/favicon display:

 - top of the screen in the Analytics reports,

 To upload a Custom Logo in Matomo, login as the Super User, click on Administration > General Settings > Branding, and click on “Use a custom logo”.